Rajspeaks/Rajdeep-Das-Internships/README.md

 # Rajdeep-Das-Internships
 All Internships done by Rajdeep Das: Letters, Certificates etc.

+<code> Not all documents hav benn uploaded...
+In progress 30% </code>
 ### Technical Internships at:
 1. Suven Consultants & Technology Private Limited
 2. The Sparks Foundation